eMetaboHUB/Forum-LiteraturePropagation/README.md

 - COOC: The number of co-mentions between the specie and the MeSH (from *specie.cooc*)

-- Mean: The exapected probability of discussing the MeSH
+- Mean: The expected probability of discussing the MeSH

 ### Estimators